dariushazimi/dariushazimi.github.io/awslabs/2-configure-aws-cli/CreateBillingAlarm.md

 # Create a billing alarm - lab
 Under your account go to billing dashboard
+1. Prefrences
-> Prefrences > click on receive billing alerts
+2. click on receive billing alerts
-> Click on the link "Manage billing alert" > billing > create alarm
+3. Click on the link "Manage billing alert"
+4. billing
+5. create alarm
-> Click on create alarms
+6. Click on create alarms
-> Type your email address and confirm.
+7. Type your email address and confirm.
->
+Billing alarms are an import part of the AWS services.